 The CPD has three project accountants, one of whom is conversant with the World Bank's project financial management requirements.
 The specific skill sets/capacity required for using the World Bank's procedures will be upgraded /strengthened through additional training provided by the World Bank, as required.
+A detailed TOR for the Financial Management Specialist is provided in Annex 5.
 The following are the details of the financial management arrangements: